Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/documentation/development.md

 - Consume Covid19 related data from a reputable source
 - Display this data in an easy to understand and intuitive manner
-- Present latest news related to Covid19 pandemic to the user
+- Present the latest news related to Covid19 pandemic to the user
 - User should be able to select display of data between Latest vs Total
   <br/><br/>

 ### Structure

-- As visitors to website may or not be proficient in computer driving, decision was made to organize the website as a single site, seperated by 3 sections:
+- As visitors to website may or not be proficient in computer driving, decision was made to organize the website as a single site, separated by 3 sections:
   - Visual representation of data
   - Comprehensive representation of data
-  - Aditional/in-depth representation of data
+  - Additional/in-depth representation of data
 - A Main navigation bar will be displayed on the top to allow user to navigate to sections and/or select datasets
-- A Footer will be displayed in the bottom for aditional information on the project
+- A Footer will be displayed in the bottom for additional information on the project
   <br/><br/>

 ### Skeleton

-To be adhere to the structure/phylosophy outlined above, the overall website should be divided into three sections as shown below:
+To be adhere to the structure/philosophy outlined above, the overall website should be divided into three sections as shown below:

 <img src="./wireframes/wireframe1.png">